aymericzip/intlayer/docs/en-GB/packages/react-intlayer/t.md

 # Documentation: `t` Function in `react-intlayer`

-The `t` function in the `react-intlayer` package is a fundamental tool for inline internationalization within your React application.
-It allows you to define translations directly within your components, making it simple to display localized content based on the current locale.
+The `t` function in the `react-intlayer` package is a fundamental tool for inline internationalisation within your React application.
+It allows you to define translations directly within your components, making it simple to display localised content based on the current locale.

 ---